sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 - `barcode3` - lower spike-in (7.5 picogram/microliter pathogen DNA)
 - `barcode5` - no spike-in

 The pathogen is `Ralstonia solanacearum` in the `Phylum IIB sequevar 1` group.

+This data is courtesy of [The Laboratory of Plant & Atmospheric Microbiology & (Meta)Genomics](https://sites.google.com/vt.edu/lab-vinatzer/home).

 ## Install sourmash